tytydraco/yessleep/out/My_baby_sister_is_still_crawling_despite_being_20_months_old_and_I_know_the_reason_why_she_cant_walk.md

 Something about it made my chest tighten.
 I told myself she was just repeating what she had learned, a harmless mimicry.
 But the pattern in her voice felt deliberate.
 As if she was teaching the dolls.

-A few nights later, I woke up in the middle of the night.
+Few days later, I woke up in the middle of the night.
 I had to use the bathroom.

 I was heading right when I noticed the nursery door open.
 In the darkness, the toys littered on the floor were visible, but the door blocked me from seeing her bed.